metaxis/chef-fundamentals-repo/README.md

 Overview
 ========

 Every Chef installation needs a Chef Repository.
 This one was created for installing the Opscode Chef Fundamentals training on a node with Showoff already configured.
 This repo fires up an Ubuntu 11.10 instance on EC2.
+You will need to have a "showoff" security group with port 9090 open.

 Spiceweasel
 ===========